arthi2900/app1/docs/prd.md

 - Principal: Can only view teachers and students from assigned school, and question papers created by teachers in their school
 - Teacher: Can only view students from assigned sections and own question papers (cannot view Principal or other teachers)\n- Student: Can only view their own profile and personal information (cannot view other students, teachers, or Principal)

-#### 4.2.2 Search and Filter
-- All user lists are automatically filtered by school and role-based visibility rules
+#### 4.2.2 Search and Filter\n- All user lists are automatically filtered by school and role-based visibility rules
 - Search functionality respects school-based isolation and role permissions
 - Dropdown lists and selection options show only school-relevant and role-appropriate data